-I’ve joked with quite a few folks that since my divorce (and subsequent dissolution of all of my worldly assets), I have spent my last 5 years investing in people.
-That may sound very strange, and hopefully not selfish, but I feel that by focusing my attention on mentors, friends, and family – that I will live a much more fruitful life.
+I’ve joked with quite a few folks that since my divorce (and subsequent dissolution of all of my worldly assets), I have spent my last five years investing in people.
+That may sound very strange, and hopefully not selfish, but I feel that by focusing my attention on mentors, friends, and family – I will live a much more fruitful life.

 So… those are my investments in life.
 I think I have about 30 sites now that I host for friends and family.
-It’s something I really don’t have as much time to do as I would like, but I try to do the best I can with the resources I have.
+It’s something I don’t have as much time to do as I would like, but I try to do the best I can with the resources I have.
 It’s my little investment in their happiness.

 Today, I launched a blog for a friend of mine, Pat Coyle.
 Pat is a person that I had the pleasure of working with for a few months.
 His insight on family, God, work, and marketing are things that I cherish as a friend.
 I can’t tell you how much I learned and enjoyed working with Pat for the short time I did.
-So… I threw an investment his way… putting a blog up at http://www.patcoyle.net.
-Pat’s blog is called ‘My Life as a Customer’.
+So… I threw an investment his way… putting a blog up for him.
+Pat’s blog is called My Life as a Customer.
 Perhaps it was a little selfish putting up Pat’s blog and twisting his arm to keep posting!
-Truth is, I’m just looking to get more of that advise from Pat that I got every day when working with him!
-Either way – I hope you check Pat’s blog out as well.
+The truth is, I’m just looking to get more of that advice from Pat that I got every day when working with him!

 Invest in people!
-You’ll never be dissappointed.
+You’ll never be disappointed.